 So I dropped off the spoiler for preps and scheduled an appointment 3 days later for installation.

 Arrived later in the afternoon that day.
-They would have to drill holes in the trunk for the installation.
+They had to drill holes in the trunk for the installation.

 Several measurements later and some masking tapes.